The Who in XAI: How AI Background Shapes Perceptions of AI Explanations: Study Design and Methods

 \subsubsection{The Non-AI Background Group}

 \\ For the non-AI group, we recruited participants from Amazon Mechanical Turk (AMT).
 Carefully screened AMT participants have been shown to be representative of consumer research~\cite{bentley2017comparing, kittur2008crowdsourcing, goodman2017crowdsourcing}, which facilitates our goals of comparing potential creators (the AI group) with potential end-users (the non-AI group).
 We acknowledge that consumers too can and do have significant AI backgrounds, which is why we systematically screen out people in the non-AI group with any level of AI knowledge (using the screening process outlined in \ref{sec:screening_and_recruit}).
 Non-AI students, albeit an intuitive comparison group, would be a subset of the larger consumer base making them a good candidate for future granular investigations.
 Multi-disciplinary research has also shown how AMT participants can be reasonable alternatives to a university participant pool in terms of data integrity~\cite{sprouse2011validation, behrend2011viability, hauser2016attentive}.
-Weighing the affordances and limitations, AMT participants are thus a reliable and accessible comparison group, one that reasonably satisfies our initial desire to create a high contrast comparison between potential creators and end-users of AI systems.
+Weighing the affordances and limitations, AMT participants are thus a reliable and accessible comparison group, one that reasonably satisfies our initial desire to create a high-contrast comparison between potential creators and end-users of AI systems.

-Our operationalization of the AI backgrounds aligns closely to human-grounded evaluation proposed in~ \cite{doshi2017towards}, in which participants conduct controlled tasks to get a formative sense of the affordances of the explanations.
+Our operationalization of the two groups' AI backgrounds aligns closely with the human-grounded evaluation proposed in~ \cite{doshi2017towards}, in which participants conduct controlled tasks to get a formative sense of the affordances of the explanations.
 We acknowledge that there are limitations to this experimental setup and that our insights should be scoped accordingly (more in Section~\ref{sec:limitations}).
-However, as we will see later, even with a carefully controlled task, we discover surprising, non-intuitive insights about how different groups interpret explanations.\footnote{\textit{Practices for better data}: We share some strategies that helped us gather high quality data and maintain rapport with our participants throughout the study (e.g., fair payment structure, active engagement participants, etc.) in the Appendix (\ref{bestpractices})}
+However, as we will see later, even with a carefully controlled task, we discover surprising, non-intuitive insights about how different groups interpret explanations.\footnote{\textit{Practices for better data}: We share some strategies that helped us gather high-quality data and maintain rapport with our participants throughout the study (e.g., fair payment structure, active engagement participants, etc.) in the Appendix (\ref{bestpractices}), uploaded with Supplementary Material.}